onetwosri/no-teleport-olm/lightning cycle olm.md

 This is complicated by the cycle shift that sometimes occurs when the mage hand dies, but all the methods shown below take this into account, so you don't need to worry about it.

-We (and Tiprikidi, who figured it before us) have chosen not to release the exact mechanics of the cycle shift as doing so could allow for cheat clients/plugins that accurately count and track olm's attack cycle, which would reduce the fun and challenge of solo olm.
+An explanation of how this cycle shift works and how the method works is included [here](#Why this method works)

 ### Setting up 4:1